 If your online or automated phone inquiry reveals your refund was mailed but it still hasn't shown up, you can begin an online refund trace using the "Where's My Refund?" program.
 This option is available for filers who are still waiting for refund money the IRS says was mailed at least 28 days earlier.
 If this is your situation, the online program will prompt you to take the next steps.

 You also can call the IRS' main help line at (800) 829-1040.
 But be forewarned: During the filing season, you're probably in for a wait.

 More localized assistance might be a better move.
-Check the IRS' "How to Contact Us" Web page for local and regional agency addresses and numbers.
+Check the IRS' "Help & Resources" Web page for local and regional agency addresses and numbers.

 Once the IRS verifies your refund check is lost or stolen, the replacement process will begin.
 You might be asked to complete Form 3911, Taxpayer Statement Regarding Refund, to get the ball rolling.

 The IRS has one final piece of advice for eager filers still looking for that refund: If you requested direct deposit, check your bank account regularly.